cpske/programming1/git/intro-git.md

 ```shell
 cmd> git init
 ```
 This creates a subdirectory named `.git` containing the repository.
 Don't edit files in that directory!
 Let git manage it.
-Now you should have:
+Now your directory will contain something like:
 ```shell
 myproject/
     .git/